-- Licking the paws, flank or groin
+- Licking the paws, flank, or groin

-- Constant itching regardless of season
+- Constant itching regardless of the season

-- Bacterial, fungal or yeast infections
+- Bacterial, fungal, or yeast infections

-- Signs of gastrointestinal issues like vomiting, diarrhea and frequent belching or bowel movements
+- Signs of gastrointestinal issues like vomiting, diarrhea, and frequent belching or bowel movements

 Allergies can present themselves in more ways than just physical.
 If your pup is experiencing any of the signs above plus any of the following, it may be related to a food allergy: